oordenesg/how_to_Code_challenges/README.md

 - Set the new tail’s previous pointer to the current tail
 - Set the new tail’s next pointer to null

+When it comes to removing the head or tail from the list, this process is still a bit more complicated than the single linked list.

+Removing the head involves updating the pointer at the beginning of the list.
+Similarly, removing the tail involves updating the pointer at the end of list.